Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 27. Handle minor conflicts without adult intervention

-"You took my eraser" situations happen constantly.
-Your child should be able to use words, not hands, and resolve simple disputes.
-Our guide on social-emotional learning covers this in depth.
+"You took my eraser."
+These tiny dramas happen constantly in P1.
+Your child should be able to use words, not hands, and sort out simple disputes.
+Our guide on social-emotional learning covers this well.

 Independence and Life Skills (Skills 28-30)

-P1 is the first time many children manage daily tasks without adult help.
-Schools expect a baseline level of self-sufficiency.
+P1 is often the first time kids handle daily tasks without an adult hovering.

 28. Pack and unpack their school bag

-Know what goes in the bag each day, find the right book for each lesson, and keep the bag reasonably organised.
+Know what goes in the bag each day, find the right book for each lesson, keep the bag somewhat organised.
+We made a laminated daily checklist and stuck it on the fridge.
+She packed her bag every night, checking items off.
+By P1, it was automatic.

 29. Buy food at the canteen